 John Lennon, in a talk with Rolling Stone, added that "a lot of the things he says are true: he is a child of the state, made by us, and he took their children in when nobody else would.
 He’s balmy, like any other Beatle-kind of fan who reads mysticism into it. ...
 I don’t know what 'Helter Skelter' has to do with knifing somebody."

 Paul McCartney, while focusing on the distance between the Beatles' intent and Manson's, seemed befuddled by it all.
 "It was terrible.
 You can't associate yourself with a thing like that," he said.
 "Some guy in the states had done it; I’ve no idea why.
 It was frightening, because you don't write songs for those reasons.
 Maybe some heavy metal groups do nowadays, but we certainly never did.”

 Meanwhile, the murders hit Ringo Starr close to home.
 “It was upsetting,” he said.
 “I mean, I knew Roman Polanski and Sharon Tate and, God, it was a rough time.
 It stopped everyone in their tracks, because suddenly all this violence came out in the midst of all this love and peace and psychedelia.
 It was pretty miserable, actually, and everyone got really insecure – not just us, not just the rockers, but everyone in L.A. felt: 'Oh God, it can happen to anybody.'
 Thank God they caught the bugger.”

 In 1971, Manson and four members of the Family – Charles “Tex” Watson, Patricia Krenwinkel, Leslie van Houten and Susan Atkins – were convicted of murder and sentenced to death.
 The following year, California abolished the death penalty.
 The sentences of Manson and the Family members were commuted to life in prison.
-Atkins died in prison in 2009.
-Manson and the others remain behind bars, where they have been repeatedly denied parole.
+Atkins died in prison in 2009; Manson died in 2017.
+Others remain behind bars, where they have been repeatedly denied parole.